Research Associate in Preclinical Neuroimaging

 I am a postdoctoral research associate from the Preclinical Imaging Group, and an invited member of the WIN Physics Group.

-I am interested in the microstructural properties of the developing brain.
-I am currently focusing on the morphological complexification of cerebellar cells during early postnatal development.
-To achieve this, I use diffusion-weighted MR spectroscopy (DW-MRS), a method that relies on the diffusion of different intracellular brain metabolites.
-This project was awarded by a WIN seed grant.
+I am interested in the microstructural properties of the brain.
+I use diffusion-weighted MR spectroscopy (dMRS), a method that relies on the diffusion of different intracellular brain metabolites.
+Among various projects, one of my current focuses is to non-invasively probe the cerebellar microstructure in pathology (e.g. ataxia) or during development.
+Recently, I have shown that dMRS can track distinct trajectories of neuronal development in the cerebellum and thalamus of rat neonates.
+This project was awarded a WIN seed grant.

 From 2017 to 2019, I worked at the Champalimaud Foundation (Lisbon, Portugal), where I developed functional MR spectroscopy in the mouse upon visual stimulation.